narenranjit/the-over-engineered-resume/public/resume.md

 ## Summary

-I'm an growth-focussed leader who thrives at the intersection of product and engineering.
+I'm a growth-focused leader who thrives at the intersection of product and engineering.
 I lead high-performing teams to craft products that captivate through engineering that scales.
 I foster cultures defined by curiosity, speed, and purpose, bridging vision and execution by shipping fast and learning often.

 - Proven **ability to scale** organizations during explosive growth as well navigating them through downturns.
 - Deep **product and user focus**, with a hands-on approach and adaptability to wear multiple hats to get things done.